cubicflow/lifeflower/_products/body-wash-lavender.md

 long_description: For the night owl.
 Wash the day off with a soothing Lavender wash.
 Lavender essential oil is a powerful natural antioxidant, anti-microbial, anti-depressant and sedative.
 Proven to kill infection and increase cell growth causing wounds to heal faster while decreasing the appearance of scars.
 Infused with a cleansed, tumbled Amethyst - the stone of sleep and sobriety.

-ingredients: 100mg Pure Hemp-Derived CBD, Saponified Organic Coconut Oil, Saponified Organic Olive Oil, Saponified Organic Jojoba Oil, Lavender Essential Oil Blend, Natural Rosemary Extract, Organic Aloe Vera, Cleansed & Charged Crystal.
+ingredients: Saponified Organic Coconut Oil, Saponified Organic Olive Oil, Saponified Organic Jojoba Oil, Organic Hemp-Derived Cannabidiol, Lavender Essential Oil, Rosemary Extract, Organic Aloe Vera, Cleansed & Charged Amethyst

 directions: Lather up and treat your senses to a natural cleansing experience.
 Massage the plant oils deep into your skin and inhale, hold for 5 seconds.
 Exhale, hold for 5 seconds and repeat 5 times for a soothing, aromatic treat.